 Cabin occupancy must be limited to members of one’s Medomak Household (either a single family with unvaccinated individuals, or multiple families if all individuals are fully vaccinated).
 Entering another household’s cabin increases the risk of viral spread and is not permitted.
 Any maintenance or repairs needed during your stay will be completed without guests present, and staff will be properly masked.

 Housekeeping and Cleaning

 Cabins will be thoroughly cleaned and sanitized prior to your arrival.
 We will be sure to be out of all cabins 18-24 hours prior to arrival of new guests.

 Will you service cabins during our stay?

 Weather permitting, meals will be served outdoors, under the shelter of a tent.
 Tables will be safely spaced, and seating at tables will be limited to one’s own Medomak Household.
 When dining outdoors is not an option, controlled indoor dining will occur.

 Aside from meals, will snacks, coffee and/or tea be available?

-Do we need to wear masks in the dining tent or dining hall when not eating or drinking?
+Do unvaccinated children need to wear masks in the dining hall when not eating or drinking?

 What about personal food and drinks?